Mortyick/repo/README.md

 snell: same as wiivamp, installation is blocked on iOS 16

-XenHTML: doesn't work on iOS 16, use Designer instead

 IconRenamer: doesn't work on 16

 OwO: doesn't seem to work properly